Published on November 19, 2020

-The first PRIA project aims to develop methods to identify, quantify and monitor microplastics—small plastic particles less than 5 millimeters long—in freshwater and river sediments found in the North Saskatchewan River.
+The first PRIA project aims to develop methods to identify, quantify and monitor microplastics—small plastic particles less than 5 millimetres long—in freshwater and river sediments found in the North Saskatchewan River.
 Currently, there are no standardized methods of extracting these contaminants from sediment samples, which leaves gaps in the knowledge of the types and sizes of microplastics in freshwater and their impact on the environment.

 Work on this project began in April.
 NAIT researchers, students and experts from Inter Pipeline have collected more than 144 freshwater and sediment samples from various locations along the North Saskatchewan River, and have identified and validated methods to extract the containments from the samples.
 PRIA researchers are collaborating with Dow Canada to leverage cutting edge technology to measure the types and sizes of microplastics found in the samples.

 This project, which is led by NAIT Applied Bio/Nanotechnology Industrial Research Chair Dr. Paolo Mussone, is ongoing until March 2023.

 Plastics Blending Project